 To understand the relationship between peak accessibility and gene expression, we examined the correlation between Omni-ATAC accessibility in individual peaks with respect to RNA-Seq expression for the nearest gene at each of the developmental stages for which we generated RNA-Seq data.
-We first examined the relationship between accessibility at all peaks compared to their nearest genes (Fig. 8A) and observed a very weak (Pearson R = 0.11-0.15, Spearman $\rho$ = 0.1-0.14) but statistically significant (p < 0.001) positive correlation between peak accessibility and the expression of nearby genes.
-When we examined only promoter peaks (Fig. 8B), we observed a slightly greater correlation between accessibility and gene expression (Pearson R = 0.19-0.22, Spearman $\rho$ = 0.17-0.25) correlation that was also significant (p < 0.001).
-Notably, at each developmental stage, we observed a higher correlation between accessibility and an expression at promoter peaks than at all peaks.
+We first examined the relationship between accessibility at all peaks compared to their nearest genes (Supp.
+Fig. 7A) and observed a very weak (Pearson $R^2$ = 0.11-0.15, Spearman $\rho$ = 0.1-0.14) but statistically significant (p < 0.001) positive correlation between peak accessibility and the expression of nearby genes.
+When we examined only promoter peaks (Fig. 7B), we observed a slightly greater correlation between accessibility and gene expression (Pearson $R^2$ = 0.19-0.22, Spearman $\rho$ = 0.17-0.25) correlation that was also significant (p < 0.001).
+Notably, at each developmental stage, we observed a higher correlation between accessibility and expression at promoter peaks than at all peaks.

 We expect that both enhancers and repressors might be found among our ATAC-Seq peaks.
 To further classify peaks, we examined the relationship between the change in accessibility of individual peaks and the change in expression of nearby genes.
-We used DESeq2 to evaluate the log fold change of both expression (RNA-Seq) and accessibility (ATAC-Seq) for all genes and peaks.
-We then correlated the differential accessibility and gene expression for all peak - gene pairs where both the differential accessibility of a peak and expression of the peak's nearest gene were statistically significant (padj < 0.05).
-When examining all peaks, we observed a weak but significant correlation between log fold change in accessibility and gene expression (Fig. 8C).
-This correlation was slightly stronger at promoter peaks (Fig. 8D).
+We used DESeq2 to evaluate the $log_2$ -fold change of both expression (RNA-Seq) and accessibility (ATAC-Seq) for all genes and peaks.
+We then correlated the differential accessibility and gene expression for all peak-gene pairs where both the differential accessibility of a peak and expression of the peak's nearest gene were statistically significant (FDR/ padj < 0.05).
+When examining all peaks, we observed a weak but significant correlation between $log_2$ -fold change in accessibility and gene expression (Pearson R2 = 0.25-0.27, Spearman $\rho$ = 0.27-0.31)(Fig. 7A).
+This correlation was slightly stronger at promoter peaks (Pearson R2 = 0.28-0.40, Spearman $\rho$ = 0.35-0.41)(Fig. 7C).

 Among our differential accessibility and expression analyses, we classified two broad classes of peak-gene pairs representing concordant and discordant accessibility and expression dynamics.
-Peaks with concordant accessibility and gene expression were those where the sign of the log fold change in expression and accessibility were in agreement - for example, peaks where an increase in accessibility was observed concurrently with an increase in expression.
-Meanwhile, peaks with discordant accessibility and gene expression were those where an increase in accessibility and gene expression were those where an increase in accessibility and gene expression were those where an increase in accessibility and gene expression were those where an increase in accessibility was observed concurrently with a decrease in expression, or vice versa.
-We observed both classes of peak-gene pairs among all peaks, but also among promoter peaks.
-The classification of peaks as concordant or discordant in accessibility and gene expression may provide insight both into the function of individual peaks as enhancers or silencers, and the presence of repressive regulation within promoter peaks.
+Peaks with concordant accessibility and gene expression were those where the sign of the $\log_2$ -fold change in expression and accessibility were in agreement-for example, peaks where an increase in accessibility was observed concurrently with an increase in expression.
+Meanwhile, peaks with discordant accessibility and gene expression were those where an increase in accessibility was observed concurrently with a decrease in expression, or vice versa.